kokejohh/pthipth/docs/documentation.md

   - function: A pointer to the function the thread will execute.
   - argument: The argument passed to the function.
   - priority: The initial priority of the thread.

-##### pthipth_create(pthipth_t *new_thread_ID, pthipth_attr_t *attr, pthipth_task_t *task);
+##### int pthipth_create(pthipth_t *new_thread_ID, pthipth_attr_t *attr, pthipth_task_t *task);
+you can set thread properties using ```pthipth_attr_t```, which will be applied to the created thread. you must also pass a ```pthipth_task_t``` that specifies the function the thread will execute.
+The first time ```pthipth_create``` is called, it registers the main thread into the TCB system (AVL tree) and then creates an idle thread.
-execute clone system call to create a new process with shared address space.
+Internally, pthipth_create uses the clone system call to create a new thread that shares the same address space.
-The (optional) argument passed to pthipth_create specifies the attr be used by the created thread.
-We invoke a __pthipth_wrapper function upon completion of clone since we dont want the newly created thread to be scheduled right-away.
-This wrapper does a down on the futex corresponsding to this thread making the thread sleep.
+The newly created thread starts by executing the ```__pthipth_wrapper``` function, which immediately puts the thread to sleep using a futex, so it won't be scheduled right away.

 ##### pthipth_join(pthipth_t target_thread, void **status);
-Our Thread Control Block(tcb) contains a blockedForJoin parameter which specifies a thread that has done a join on this thread.
-We set the state of the thread that has done a join on this thread to be DEFUNCT.
-This means that when this thread exits, it will wake up the thread that was waiting on this thread completion via join.
-If more than one thread try to do a mythread_join() on the same target thread, only one will succeed and all others will return error.
+waits for the target thread to finish and optionally retrieves its return value.
+It first checks the target thread’s TCB; if not found, already joined, or the caller joins itself, it returns -1.
+If the target is already finished (DEFUNCT), it frees the thread and returns the result (if requested).
+Otherwise, it marks the current thread as blocked on the target, changes its state to BLOCKED ```__pthipth_change_to_state```, and yields control.
+When the target thread finishes, the current thread is resumed, receives the result, and ```__pthipth_free``` the target’s memory.
+It returns 0 on success.

 ##### pthipth_detach(pthipth_t target_thread);
+checks if the target thread is valid, not already detached, and not blocked for joining.
+If any condition fails, it returns -1.
+If the target thread is defunct, it frees the thread and returns 0.
+Otherwise, it marks the thread as detached and yields the CPU.```pthipth_yield``` will handle the actual detachment process.

 ##### pthipth_yield(void); and pthipth_yield_qtime(int64_t ms);